 Restoring communities affected by violence

-Congo is immense: approximately as big as Spain, France, Germany, Sweden, and Norway combined.
+DR Congo is immense: approximately as big as Spain, France, Germany, Sweden, and Norway combined.
 The situation in this region is very complex.
 There are political and ethnic tensions, not just internally but also with groups across the border with Burundi and Rwanda.
 Armed gangs rove the area, stealing, killing, and raping.
-In Congo, we focus on offering aid to people who are the victims of these long-standing conflicts.
+In DR Congo, we focus on offering aid to people who are the victims of these long-standing conflicts.

 News and stories